simp/simp-doc/docs/getting_started_guide/Environment_Preparation.rst

 Configure Mock
 --------------

-The SIMP build process makes heavy use of Mock to create clean packages.
+Building SIMP from scratch makes heavy use of Mock to create clean packages.
 As such, you need to ensure that your system is ready.
+If you plan on just buidling from a tarball, you can skip this section.

 Add Your User to the Mock Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^